Zth--/melichallenge/README.md

 There's also a few extra things I had to considerate when designing the "ratio" value.
 I decided not to include it here because this document is getting large enough, but you can ask me.

+Right now the stats measure won't be accurate for more than one instance.
+It can be easily fixed by "updating" the stats by adding a background job that updates the stats based on the DB records.

 ## Docker